Chart Color Schemes

 Educational attainment in Craignish - Dundowran Beach aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is high, with 26.2% of residents currently enrolled in formal education.
-This includes 10.7% in primary, 9.0% in secondary, and 1.8% in tertiary education.
-Schools appear to be located outside the immediate catchment boundaries, requiring families to access them in neighboring areas.
+Educational participation is notably high, with 26.2% of residents currently enrolled in formal education.
+This includes 10.7% in primary education, 9.0% in secondary education, and 1.8% pursuing tertiary education.

 Frequently Asked Questions - Education